crukci-bioinformatics/clarityclient2/src/site/markdown/issues.md

 deliberate restriction in the [files/limsid/upload](https://d10e8rzir0haj8.cloudfront.net/6.2/rest.version.files.limsid.upload.html) end point.
-The older mechanism of uploading to the file store with SFTP does not have this restriction and so, where possible, this method is preferred (HTTP uploads are deactivated in the client by default).
+The older mechanism of uploading to the file store with SFTP does not have this restriction and so, where possible, this method is preferred:
+HTTP uploads are deactivated in the client by default when an SFTP implementation is present.
+See the [file store page](filestore.html) for details.

+Apache Mina SSHD can cause problems with timing out despite a server being available.
+An implementation using the rather old JCraft `JSch` library is available if you have problems with the newer Mina SSHD.